Building leadership in trade

 Scholarships for master’s programs

 Building local talent with a global mindset is essential for advancing sustainable global trade in Asia.
-We grant scholarships to several leading institutions, including INSEAD, University of Auckland, Hong Kong Baptist University, Georgetown University, Lee Kuan Yew School of Public Policy (LKYSPP) and London School of Economics and Political Science (LSE).
+We grant scholarships to leading institutions around the world, including:

 Individuals who have benefited from our Global Trade Leader Program are invited to join the Hinrich Foundation Alumni Association.
 It was established to create a community of individuals committed to advancing sustainable global trade and to help provide opportunities for lifelong learning through mentoring, professional development, training and knowledge sharing among Hinrich Foundation alumni.